aankit/tracejson/README.md

 	git clone https://github.com/aankit/tracejson.git

-Unzip the archive called traceJSON
+Unzip the archive called traceJSON.

 Run the JSONTrace, choose your file, and get ready to do something with JSON!